-Picture a vast land of boreal forests, sweeping grasslands, and endless lakes and rivers.
-A place where the northern lights blaze across the night sky and you can explore the backcountry for days and not see another person.
-Are you brave enough to discover the untamed land of the north?
-If so, you’re in for a true Alberta adventure you’ll never forget.
+Picture a vast land of boreal forests, sweeping grasslands, sand dunes and far reaching waterways.
+A place where the northern lights blaze across the night sky.
+Where you can explore the solitude of the backcountry.
+Are you ready to discover the untamed land of the north?

 Follow adventurers on their way north to Alaska and take the Deh Cho Trail from Grande Prairie all the way up through northern Alberta.
 Check out the wildlife, waterfalls, parks and towns along the way.
 Pull over and fish, hike, or picnic by a lake.

 From tracks to trails 300 km (186 mi) of old railroad is now part of the Iron Horse Trail, a recreational haven for all seasons and part of the Trans Canada Trail System.